(Photo by Focus Features / Courtesy Everett Collection. ParaNorman.)

 The zombie: Without remorse and pity, driven by a single hunger, and damn near impossible to put down permanently.
 There have been times since their introduction into movies in the 1930s where it felt like we’d never see a zombie movie again.
 Then there are eras of the opposite, where you couldn’t stick your arm out in a multiplex without a shambling ghoul nearby, ready to chomp.
-And since we’ve been in feast mode over the last decade-plus, we’re taking a big bite with our guide to the 30 Essential Zombie Movies that you need to watch!
+And since we’ve been in feast mode over the last decade-plus, we’re taking a big bite with our guide to the 100 best zombie movies, ranked by Tomatometer, with Certified Fresh films first!

 While zombie movies have been for more than 80 years (in 1932 we got White Zombie, in 1943 I Walked With a Zombie), it’s commonly accepted the subgenre as we know it today didn’t rise until 1968, when George A. Romero unleashed Night of the Living Dead.
 An independent film with a budget barely above six figures, Night enthralled audiences with its mysterious plot, shocking gore, progressive casting and social commentary, and, natch, the unforgettable hordes of the gaunt, hungry undead.
 Crowned the godfather of zombies, Romero made five more Dead movies, the best of which are featured in this guide, including Dawn of the Dead and Day of the Dead.